Connor-Villanueva/CSC-369/FinalProject/final_report.md

 # 2. Background

-For those unaware of the context for this situation, the following paragraphs will hopefully provide that.

 Jeffery Epstein was an American financier and sex offender.
 By the late 1980s, he has his own management firm which managed the assets of clients worth more than [$1 billion](https://en.wikipedia.org/wiki/Jeffrey_Epstein#:~:text=In%201988%2C%20while,%5B20%5D).

 In the late 1990s, he purchased his infamous island in the United States Virgin Islands.
 This island was the center for an alleged long-term sex trafficing ring for minors.